-Although we cannot accurately anticipate the effects of inflation on our operations, we believe that, for the past two years, inflation may have indirectly had a material impact on our results of operations.
+Although we cannot accurately anticipate the effects of inflation on our operations, we believe that, for the past several years, inflation may have indirectly had a material impact on our results of operations.
 Inflation has been one of the factors driving our employee compensation and benefits expenses higher during the current period, although as a percentage of net revenues these expenses remain stable.
-In an effort to stem inflation, central banks have increased benchmark interest rates in most currencies, which has contributed to our net interest income.
 Inflation may also be a contributing factor to general uncertainty in the markets in the foreseeable future.
 Statements about future inflation are subject to the risk that actual inflation and its effects may differ, possibly materially, due to, among other things, changes in economic growth, impact of supply chain disruptions, unemployment and consumer demand.